karatechops/grommet-dashboard/README.md

-# Grommet Universal Single Page Template
+# Grommet Infographic Dashboard Template

 This is the source code for a Grommet based universal single page.
 To run the website execute the following: